elastic/elastic-experiments/README.md

 All experiments are included in the Jupyter Notebook.

 # Elastic Blogs Dataset
-The Elastic Blogs dataset is available as a download with the official Elasticsearch Engineer course.
+The Elastic blogs dataset is available as a download with the official Elasticsearch Engineer course.